major/major.io/content/posts/2010/very-unscientific-glusterfs-benchmarks/index.md

 title: Very unscientific GlusterFS benchmarks
 ---

 I've been getting requests for GlusterFS benchmarks from every direction lately and I've been a bit slow on getting them done.
-You may suspect that you know the [cause of the delays][1], and you're probably correct. ;-)
+You may suspect that you know the cause of the delays, and you're probably correct. ;-)

 Quite a few different sites argue that the default GlusterFS performance translator configuration from glusterfs-volgen doesn't allow for good performance.
 You can find other sites which say you should stick with the defaults that come from the script.
 I decided to run some simple tests to see which was true in my environment.